 This is a really delicious version of pesto.
 Like any pesto, it's simple to make in a food processor.
 Because there are so few ingredients, it's important to use very fresh herbs, along with good quality olive oil and Parmesan cheese.

 This simple sauce is versatile, too.
 Toss it with your favourite pasta, or use it as a pizza sauce, or on sandwiches, (my hubby loves it on a beef dip) tacos, or dressing up grilled meats, fish, or veggies.

-- 3 cloves garlic, peeled
+- 3 cloves garlic peeled

-- 2 cups parsley, packed
+- 2 cups parsley leaves stems removed, packed

-- 1/4 cup walnuts, chopped
+- ¼ cup walnuts toasted and chopped

-- 3/4 cup freshly gated Parmesan cheese
+- ½ cup freshly grated Parmesan cheese

-- 2/3 cup good quality extra virgin olive oil
+- ½ cup good quality extra virgin olive oil

-- With the processor on low speed, slowly drizzle in the oil, until the consistency is how you want it.
+- With the processor on low speed, slowly drizzle in the oil, pulsing until the consistency is how you want it.
 Taste and adjust salt if needed.

 - Toss with hot pasta, or use it for a sandwich spread, pizza sauce or dressing up grilled meats or veggies.